Know the steps you can take now to be prepared for a hurricane or tropical storm.

 What You Can Do to Be Hurricane Ready

-It’s important to keep in mind that these storms aren’t only a threat for those who live near the beach or other areas prone to flooding.
+It’s important to keep in mind that these storms aren’t only a threat for those who live near the beach, in an evacuation zone, or areas that are prone to flooding.

 Hurricanes and tropical storms pose a real threat to coastal and inland areas alike, causing severe weather like heavy rain, storm surge, flash flooding, high winds, and even tornadoes.

 While we may not be able to control the weather and prevent hurricanes from happening, there are steps that can be taken to prepare for a severe weather event to ensure better safety and easier recovery from such a storm.

 Junk taking over your home?
 BOOK A PICKUP ❯